Jorge Garbajosa: National team career

 Garbajosa played internationally with the senior Spain national teams at two Summer Olympiads: the 2000 and 2004.
 He also won medals at two EuroBaskets: a bronze medal in 2001, and a silver medal in 2003.

-On September 3, 2006, his team won the gold medal at the 2006 FIBA World Championship; he scored a game-high 20 points and collected 10 rebounds in the final against Greece.
+On 3 September 2006, his team won the gold medal at the 2006 FIBA World Championship; he scored a game-high 20 points and collected 10 rebounds in the final against Greece.
 His tournament average was 12.6 points and 5.3 rebounds.
 In addition to winning the gold medal, Garbajosa made the All-Tournament team, along with teammate Pau Gasol.

-On January 1, 2007, Garbajosa was named Mister Europa 2006, by Italian weekly magazine SuperBasket.
+On 1 January 2007, Garbajosa was named Mister Europa 2006, by Italian weekly magazine SuperBasket.
 Some of the other NBA players that have been given that award are Dirk Nowitzki (2005) and Pau Gasol (2004).

 At the 2007 EuroBasket, Garbajosa was a key player for the Spanish team.
 He averaged 7.8 points per game and 3.1 rebounds per game, in nine games, but Spain lost 59–60 to the Russian national team in the final.
 He went on to win a silver medal at the 2008 Summer Olympic Games, and a gold medal at the 2009 EuroBasket.

 Post-retirement

 On 9 July 2016, Garbajosa was appointed as President of the Spanish Basketball Federation.
+He was reelected to the position in 2020 as the only candidate.

+On 20 May 2023, Garbajosa was elected as the new President of FIBA Europe by the general assembly with 35 out of 50 votes, succeeding Turgay Demirel for the following four years.
+He assumed the position immediately, giving him three months to call elections for the next President of the Spanish Basketball Federation.
+By virtue of being president of one of FIBA's zones, he is also a member of the FIBA Central Board and serves as one of its vice presidents.